xyjoey/PRISM/content/bio.md

-I am a Graduate at the School of Science, University of Example, advised by [Prof. Advisor One](https://example.com) and [Dr. Advisor Two](https://example.com).
+I am a Graduate at the School of Science, graduated from Harbin Engineering University, supervised by [Prof. Shujiang Li](https://www.researchgate.net/profile/Shujiang-Li) and [Prof. Xunwei Nie](https://www.researchgate.net/profile/Nie-Xunwei).

 Prior to this, I obtained a BSc degree with First Class Honours in Natural Science from the University of Example.